Guiding TRIO SSS students from orientation to graduation

-TRiO SSS offers an array of academic support to eligible students.
+TRIO SSS offers an array of academic support to eligible students.
 All services are free of charge and available for the duration of each student's college career.
-TRiO SSS employs three academic advisors: Darlene Samson, Janet Zupan, and Heather Hibbard.
-Because they spend the majority of their time answering an array of academic, financial, and personal questions, TRiO SSS students receive perhaps the highest quality of advising found on the UM campus.
+TRIO SSS employs four academic advisors: Darlene Samson, Janet Zupan, Heather Hibbard, and Peter Donaldson.
+Because they spend the majority of their time answering an array of academic, financial, and personal questions, TRIO SSS students receive perhaps the highest quality of advising found on the UM campus.

 Questions that come up during advising